jagpreetbatth/SQL-Queries/README.md

 The Rockbuster Stealth Management Board needs data-driven answers to multiple key indicies that they can use for their upcomoing 2020 company outlook and implementation, some of the key questions are listed below:

-Which movies contributed the most/least to revenue gain?
+* Which movies contributed the most/least to revenue gain?
-What was the average rental duration for all videos?
+* What was the average rental duration for all videos?
-Which countries are Rockbuster customers based in?
+* Which countries are Rockbuster customers based in?
-Where are customers with a high lifetime value based?
+* Where are customers with a high lifetime value based?
-Do sales figures vary between geographic regions?
+* Do sales figures vary between geographic regions?

-About The Data
+Data Acquisition protocol:

-The data was provided by my data analytics course, Career Foundry.
-The data is a relational database containing infromation about Rockbuster's film inventory, customers, and payments, among other things.
+The data used for analysis in this scenerio was provided by an online data analytics course implemented by Career Foundry.
+The relational database provided infromation about Rockbuster's film inventory, customers, and payments as well as various keys to relate each factor.